milkcircle/milkcircle.github.io/_posts/2019-03-21-mans-best-friend.md

 ---

-i held your head in my hand
+i held your head in my hands
 and though your cataracts dimmed your glow
 your love still shone through.